slecrom/ENS_HTS_2021/RNAseq/RNAseq.md

 ***

-:heavy_exclamation_mark: **What you have to do:** :heavy_exclamation_mark:

-- [ ] Use FASTQC to evaluate the quality of sequences in each FASTQ files.
-Using information from the [Fastqc help page](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help) as well as exemples of [good](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/good_sequence_short_fastqc.html) or  [bad](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/bad_sequence_fastqc.html) illumina data as references.

-- [ ] Compare results between the two FASTQ files.
-Is there any concern related to the following analyses?

-***

-***

 > :heavy_exclamation_mark: **What you have to do:** :heavy_exclamation_mark:
 >
 > - [ ] Use FASTQC to evaluate the quality of sequences in each FASTQ files.
 Using information from the [Fastqc help page](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help) as well as exemples of [good](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/good_sequence_short_fastqc.html) or  [bad](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/bad_sequence_fastqc.html) illumina data as references.